 2. Choose a starter application

-3. Set up your dependencies in CLI and access the starter app
+3. Install the CLI and access the starter apps

-In this particular demo, our Senior Software Engineer, Eric VanBuhler, is running Ubuntu 18.04 on his development computer and he has already setup the alwaysAI dependencies in CLI.
+In this particular demo, our Senior Software Engineer, Eric VanBuhler, is running Ubuntu 18.04 on his development computer and he has already installed the alwaysAI CLI.
 You can also run alwaysAI on Mac and Windows.

-For his edge device, he has a Raspberry Pi 3 B+ that he has setup with Raspbian Buster and installed the alwaysAI dependencies.
-He also attached a ribbon camera for real-time video.
+For his edge device, he has a Raspberry Pi 3 B+ that he has set up with Raspbian Buster, and is utilizing the pi's ribbon camera for real-time video.

-These starter applications show how to perform computer vision tasks using the alwaysAI EdgeIQ Python Library.
+Using these starter applications will show you how to perform computer vision tasks with the alwaysAI EdgeIQ Library.